TheClassicTechno/HTTPNetworkingStarterProject/README.md

 just some starter apps I made to refresh my memory on http and networking concepts:)

+theres a bug in main.mm last function rn

 # project description
 3 in 1 project, all doing HTTP get responses and printing out headers, body, status code, etc, but using different APIs and languages (Swift, Objective C, C++)